Vidyashreeks/MediumBlogs/README.md

 # MediumBlogs
-Here are my some recent Blogs on Medium.
+Here are my recent Blogs on Medium.

 1.This is my First Blog on Medium purely On GANs